I did fine,

 Hé là, sur votre plateforme

-avec tes arguments sur le tableau –
+avec vos arguments sur le podium –

 So, don’t try to change my mind